cell-lang/downloads/java/examples/README.txt

   initial state from a file, reads a list of messages from another, sends all the messages to the automaton instance and writes the final state to a third file.
   It uses the Counter automaton described in the online documentation, but you can easily replace it with your own relational automaton.
-Once you've built the jar file, you can run it with the provided sample data like this:

-    java -jar send-msgs.jar init-state.txt msg-list.txt final-state.txt

-  After that, the file final-state.txt will contain the final state of the automaton.

 water-sensor:
   Another example project taken from the "Using reactive automata" section of the